Floortime is a revolutionary technique for helping children with developmental challenges.

 “It’s also a very flexible process,” says Wallace.
 “We meet the family, work with them, find out their needs and formulate a way forward.”

-Read here for coping strategies and techniques for children with special needs
+Read here for coping strategies and techniques for children with special needs.

-Seeing South African results
+seeing South African results

-Irma Jacobsz, a teacher at the centre, explains the changes in six-year-old Melanie*.
+A teacher at the centre, explains the changes in six-year-old Melanie*.
 “She was very into herself,” playing in front of the mirror.
 “For us, it was a matter of not knowing how to teach her.”
 After 15 minutes with De Vos, Melanie was interacting with him as he mimicked her behaviour.

 * Name has been changed

-Find out about schooling options for the special needs child
+Find out about schooling options for the special needs child.

-Training and affiliation
+training and affiliation

 - Autistic-like: Graham’s Story – a film by Erik Linthorst